-Foundation Subjects

-The school believes in a broad and relevant curriculum.
-The foundation subjects are given a high status in order to secure opportunities to develop a strong all round experience.
-There are planned curriculum links.

-"The teaching of French is outstanding , with pupils learning this language from the age of six.
+"The teaching of French is outstanding, with pupils learning this language from the age of six.
 By the time they leave the school, pupils can write simple sentences which are grammatically correct and they have developed impressive spoken accents.
 Art is also striking for the quality of work produced by pupils."
 Ofsted 2014.
 "The use of specialist teachers in French, music and art make a good contribution to the curriculum and stimulates the pupils to learn very well.
 The school won the Wiltshire Choir of the Year in 2013/14."
 Ofsted 2014.

-Pupil assessment and reporting to parents

-Foundation Stage: All children are assessed in the areas of learning through observations carried out during their initiated play directed activities.
+Pupil assessment and reporting to parents Foundation Stage: All children are assessed in the areas of learning through observations carried out during their initiated play directed activities.
 A baseline profile is compiled during the first term and the information is summarised in a report to parents in the final term following end of year assessments.
 Our comprehensive pupil tracking system serves as an audit trail of their achievements and provides a useful continuity tool as children progress from one year group to the next.
 From September 2015 children are not awarded levels for attainment.
 Children's progress will be measured against nationally agreed progress indicators.
 These will be shared at parent teacher consultations.

-Knowledge of pupil progress is collated through 5 areas
+Knowledge of pupil progress is collated through the following 5 areas summarised on our assessment hand below.

 An annual report provides parents with details of their child's attainments in mathematics and English, as well as their progress in other subject areas.
 This mid-year report includes an assessment of your child as a learner and comments on their personal and social development.
 Parent-teacher consultations at regular points during the school year provide an opportunity to discuss your child's progress and any issues you have.
 You are also very welcome to meet with your child's teacher at other times if a concern arises.
 We ask that you arrange this by contacting the class teacher directly to make an appointment.
 You can also contact your child's class teacher using email.
+Sport "The extra funding for sports in primary schools has been used well to provide additional training for staff and for encouraging more pupil participation in sports."
+Ofsted 2014 All children are encouraged to participate in sport.
+We aim to promote enjoyment, healthy exercise, sportsmanship and teamwork.
+Children are taught to support and encourage one another as each works to improve personal performance and contribute to the collective performance of a team.
+As part of the PE curriculum, different games and skills are taught as children develop through their time at the school.
+There is also a competitive aspect to the way school approaches sports.
+The school uses its sport premium funding to employ a specialist teacher of PE and is pooled with the 'cluster primary schools' to organise sporting competitions and festivals.